Priya Dutt: Politics

 It first became obvious that Priya was her father’s successor when she accompanied him on his Mahashanti Padyatra in 1987 from Mumbai to Amritsar.
 In 2005, following the death of her father, Sunil Dutt, and despite a low voter turnout, she won her seat in the Lok Sabha by a margin of 172,043 votes over the Shiv Sena candidate.
 Dutt received considerable media attention for this victory, partially on account of her famous family.

-Since her election, Priya has been appointed secretary of the All-India Congress Committee.
+She won Lok Sabha elelctions in 2009 again and became MP from Mumbai North Central Constituency.
+Priya has been appointed secretary of the All-India Congress Committee.
 In the 2014 and 2019 Indian general elections, she was defeated by Poonam Mahajan of the BJP.

 Other activities

 After university, Dutt worked in television and video and studied at The Center for the Media Arts in New York.
 During and after the Bombay riots, Dutt worked with Muslim refugees in Mumbai.
 She reported receiving threatening telephone calls and public harassment.

-Dutt also founded the Nargis Dutt Memorial Charitable Trust (NDMCT), which was started by her father Sunil Dutt, in memory of her mother Nargis Dutt who died from cancer in 1981.
+Dutt is the Chairperson for the Nargis Dutt Foundation (NDF), which started in New York by her father Sunil Dutt, in memory of her mother Nargis Dutt who died from cancer in 1981.
+Dutt took over the Chairmanship from her father Shri Sunil Dutt after his demise in 2005 and founded the India outfit of NDF.